aremzy03/incel-e-sign-web-app/README.md

 - Body: None required

 **Access Control:**
-- Returns envelopes created by the authenticated user
+- Returns envelopes created by the authenticated user.
-- Returns envelopes where the authenticated user is a signer
+- Returns envelopes where the authenticated user is a signer.
-- Envelopes are ordered by creation date (newest first)
+- Envelopes are ordered by creation date (newest first).

 **Response (Success - 200):**
 ```json